abelhabte/prompt-pile/readme.md

 # Prompt Pile

 **Prompt Pile** is a streamlined side bar web extension designed to save and organize AI prompts.
-Regardless of whatever model you are currently using, this tool helps you maintain a personal library of high-performing prompts to optimize your AI interactions.
+Regardless of whatever model you are currently using, this tool helps maintain a personal library of high-performing prompts to optimize your AI interactions.

 ---